THE CHALLENGE

 Applications share info seamlessly

-Color coded shipment statuses drive attention and guide
+Color coded shipment statuses drive attention and guide inquiry

 Eliminate Paper Load Manifests and Manual Info Entry